ValentinAebi/ranger-examples/replication-instructions.md

 ## Verifying a single Ranger example

-If you want to verify a single Licorne program, navigate to the `licorne` directory
+If you want to verify a single Licorne program, navigate to the `licorne` directory:
 ```sh
 cd /opt/ranger-examples/licorne
 ```